Curating

 Sari Carel: A More Perfect Circle, Lentol Garden, Brooklyn, NY, 2024

-Sari Carel: A More Perfect Circle is a public art meditation on throw-away culture and the circular economy made for Lentol Community Garden.
+Sari Carel: A More Perfect Circle is a public art meditation on throw-away culture and the circular economy made for Lentol Community Garden in Greenpoint, Brooklyn.
 Sari Carel, an interdisciplinary artist and environmental activist, created a series of ceramic sculptures inspired by the ubiquitous disposable coffee cup.
-She was informed by surveying employees and patrons of local coffee shops about their daily experience with single-use objects.
 Her observations of this stackable form with its inherent intimacy as an object that’s held, sipped from, possessed momentarily and then discarded, became the basis for the installation.
-Some of the preparatory drawings and experiments are on view at the Greenpoint Public Library.
-This project and accompanying programs that explore activism are organized by KODA, a New York City-based nonprofit dedicated to mid-career artists of diverse backgrounds.
+This project and programs were organized by KODA, a New York City-based nonprofit dedicated to mid-career artists of diverse backgrounds.
 On view in Lentol Garden, 484 Graham Avenue, Greenpoint, Brooklyn, April 20–June 30, 2024.

 Central Armature Works, Washington, D.C., 2023